benedikt-schesch/AST-Merging-Evaluation/README.md

 You must install Java 8, 11 and 17.
 You must set the `JAVA8_HOME`, `JAVA11_HOME` and `JAVA17_HOME` environment variables to the respective Java installations.

+You should also install [GraalVM](https://www.graalvm.org/downloads/) and set a `GRAALVM_HOME` environment variable to the home of the GraalVM JDK installation.
+At the time of writing, GraalVM JDK v23 seems to work for the setup.
 ---

 ## Run the code